gl2720/roulettech-website/README.md

 # Roulettech Assessment Website

 Hello!
 This is a simple site which allows the user to create a persistent list of items with corresponding amounts.
-The user may add new items, delete old items, check themm off the list, and adjust the amounts incrementally.
+The user may add new items, delete old items, check them off the list, and adjust the amounts incrementally.

 To run, navigate to the the root folder and execute the following command: